-- 179. The Duty to Cooperate was introduced by the Localism Act 2011 (Section 33A), and amends the Planning and Compulsory Purchase Act 2004.
-It places a legal duty on local planning authorities, county councils in England and public bodies to engage constructively, actively and on an ongoing basis to maximise the effectiveness of Local and Marine Plan preparation in the context of strategic cross boundary matters.
-This section provides important evidence to assist the Districts in meeting their Duty to Cooperate responsibilities as set out in the Liverpool City Region Statement of Cooperation on Local Planning. - 180.
-MEAS on behalf of the 6 WLP partner Districts respond to Duty to Cooperate requests from local authorities across England on all waste planning matters.
-Typically these requests are associated with Waste Local Plans and evidence base especially waste capacity and waste movements into and out of the Plan Area. - 181.
-Between April 2017 and March 2018, the partner Districts have been consulted and responded to 2 Duty to Cooperate requests on waste movements from: - Cambridge and Peterborough; and - Riverside Waste Authority. - 182.
-Waste movements were not above strategic thresholds for hazardous and nonhazardous waste and no further action was required.
+- 169. The Duty to Cooperate was introduced by the Localism Act 2011 (Section 33A), and amends the Planning and Compulsory Purchase Act 2004.
+It places a legal duty on local planning authorities, county councils in England and public bodies to engage constructively, actively and on an ongoing basis to maximise the effectiveness of Local and Marine Plan preparation in the context of strategic cross boundary matters18.
+This section provides important evidence to assist the Districts in meeting their Duty to Cooperate responsibilities as set out in the Liverpool City Region Statement of Cooperation on Local Planning19.

+- 170. MEAS on behalf of the 6 WLP partner Districts respond to Duty to Cooperate requests from local authorities across England on all waste planning matters.
+Typically these requests are associated with Waste Local Plans and evidence base especially waste capacity and waste movements into and out of the Plan Area.

+- 171. Between April 2018 and March 2019, the partner Districts have been consulted and responded to 6 Duty to Cooperate requests on waste movements from:

+- Hertfordshire;

+- North Lincolnshire;

+- Oxfordshire;

+- Surrey;

+- Wakefield; and

+- Warrington.

+- 172. Waste movements were either not above strategic thresholds for hazardous and non-hazardous waste and/or no significant planning or waste capacity issues were not identified.